Cedar wood is stronger, more durable, and more resistant than Pine Wood. The color of Pine Wood is light whereas Cedar is slightly darker than Pine.

 Working with pine and cedar has been reported to cause allergic skin reactions including eye, skin, and respiratory irritation, as well as runny nose, and asthma-like symptoms.

-Cedar and pine wood species are not listed in the CITES Appendices and are reported by the IUCN as being a species of least concern.
+Cedar and Pine’s wood are both sustainable wood.
+These species are not listed in the CITES Appendices and are reported by the IUCN as being a species of the least concern.

 Both cedar and pine are excellent wood species.
 Cedar and Pine both are better for fences and have been used for a long time.
 Both are different species of wood, So both have some merits and some flaws.
 It depends on the way you use it.

-There are many species of cedar and pine, and the Janka hardness value of all species is different.
+There are many species of Cedar and Pine, and their Janka hardness value depends on the species of these woods.
+The hardness values of all species are different from each other.
+Therefore it is difficult to say which wood is harder Cedar or Pine.
 You can compare in the table given below.

 Pine Wood Janka Hardness